ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 ## Protecting an API with OAuth - Authorization Code grant and OIDC

 ### Protect the API with OAuth - Authorization
 Let's protect, the FakeMagento version 3.0.0 API.
-Click on Develop, and select the FakeMagento-3.0.0 API.
+Click on Develop and select the FakeMagento-3.0.0 API.
-Click on Security Definitions, and click on Add button.
+Click on Security Definitions and click on Add button.
 Enter:
 > Name: Native Authorization
 <BR>Description: Using the native OAuth provider for Authorization grant
 <BR>Select OAuth2
 <BR>Select NativeProvider for the OAuth Provider
-<BR>Select Access code for the FLow
+<BR>Select Access code for the Flow
 <BR>Select details and openid for the scopes

 ![OAuth Access Code API protection Security Definition](./images/access-secure-API-sec-def.png)

 Click Save button.
-In the Security section, select Native Authorization, and the two scope details and openid, then click Save button.
+In the Security section, select Native Authorization and the two scope details and openid, then click Save button.

 ![OAuth Access Code API protection Security](./images/access-secure-API-sec.png)

 ### Tests
-Not explained in details here, but we publish the product (or use versionning with the publish capability), we are using the Integration environment.
-Then we subscribe to the Product with the Gold Plan, and approve the subscription.
+Not explained in detail here, but we publish the product (or use versioning with the publish capability), we are using the Integration environment.
+Then we subscribe to the Product with the Gold Plan and approve the subscription.
 The API is published and ready to use.

 #### Using POSTMAN
 We are using one nice feature of Postman to directly get the access token.
 It hides a little bit the use of the Access Code.
 I have provided the request in Postman to exchange the Access Code for the Access Token.